Mabamba Shoebill Excursion

 Best time of the day to spot the shoebill

 The best time of the day to see the shoebill at Mabamba is in the morning.
 But also the afternoon has many times given good records for seeing the bird just only that it comes with high risks of the local fishermen to interfere with the shoebill.

 Getting to Mabamba swamp

-What to pack for Mabamba shoebill stork tour
+What to pack for the Mabamba shoebill stork tour

 Since movement on the wetland takes place on a roofless dugout canoe, it is essential to carry; a hut, sunscreen, rain jacket, waterproof equipment protection bag and sunglasses.